-Grades are assigned on a 4-point scale:
+Program grades are assigned on the following scale:

-- 1 - Pass with High Honors
+Pass with High Honors

-- 2 - Pass with Honors
+Pass with Honors

 Course participation is a critical element of the CORe program.
 Students are expected not only to learn, but to contribute to their peers' learning.
 Participation takes one of two forms: "required course participation" and "enhanced course participation."